luketych/Dev_Playground--opencode-agent_management--pm/actionable.🟢/milestones/archive/m3_tui_interaction.md

 - [1-3-4] Add Scripted E2E Harness for opencode-agent-link
 - [1-3-4b] Add Explicit E2E Workspace Cleanup

+## Addendum Tasks
+- [1-3-5] Preserve prompt cleanup on Ctrl+C (remove manual SIGINT exit)

 ## Success Criteria
-- [ ] TUI appears with list of discovered agents when run in a valid directory.
+- [x] TUI appears with list of discovered agents when run in a valid directory.
-- [ ] Selection can be navigated with arrow keys.
+- [x] Selection can be navigated with arrow keys.
-- [ ] Pressing Ctrl+C exits the program cleanly with code 0.
+- [x] Pressing Ctrl+C exits the program cleanly with code 0.
-- [ ] Selected agent name is correctly passed to the next stage of logic.
+- [x] Selected agent name is correctly passed to the next stage of logic.

 ## Dependencies
 - Milestone 2 (Discovery Logic) completed.